 Although our children learn a great deal through direct teaching, they learn much more by watching us.
 This is why we must be careful in everything we do.
 We must first acknowledge our God-given roles.
 Husbands and wives are to be mutually respectful and submissive to each other (Ephesians 5:21).
 At the same time, God has established a line of authority to keep order.
 “Now I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God” (1 Corinthians 11:3).
 We know that Christ is not inferior to God, just as a wife is not inferior to her husband.
 God recognizes, however, that without submission to authority, there is no order.
 The husband’s responsibility as the head of the household is to love his wife as he loves his own body, in the same sacrificial way that Christ loved the church (Ephesians 5:25-29).

 In response to this loving leadership, it is not difficult for the wife to submit to her husband’s authority (Ephesians 5:24; Colossians 3:18).
 Her primary responsibility is to love and respect her husband, live in wisdom and purity, and take care of the home (Titus 2:4-5).
 Women are naturally more nurturing than men because they were designed to be the primary caretakers of their children.

-It is important to involve children in the church family and ministry when they are young.
+As a good parent, it is important to involve your children in the church family and ministry when they are young.
 Regularly attend a Bible-believing church (Hebrews 10:25), allow them to see you studying the Word, and also study it with them.
 Discuss with them the world around them as they see it, and teach them about the glory of God through everyday life.
 “Train a child in the way he should go, and when he is old he will not turn from it” (Proverbs 22:6).
-Being a good parent is all about raising children who will follow your example in obeying and worshipping the Lord.
+Being a good parent is all about raising children who will follow your example in obeying and worshiping the Lord.